ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 #### required Keyword

-- `required`, array that contains which properties must be set!
+- `required`, array that contains which properties must be set
     - provides a more native feeling of HTML form validation and error display, the internal store updater `updateValue` uses the `required` value to delete the whole property from the object on e.g. an empty string, instead of just saving the empty string
         - as in a browser: an empty string is wrong for a required text input
     - when required, value "deletion" is triggered by: